What Exactly Is Ring Engraving?

 I’ve even engraved a kiss inside a ring!

-The Method I Use for Engraving on the Outside of Your Ring
+The Method Most Used for Decorative Engraving on the Outside of Your Ring

 My Advice for Lon on Finding out What Kind of Engraved Rings Sue Wants